top of page

 Ingredients for the basic porridge recipe:

-• 2:1 fluids to oats ratio, which will make the porridge a nice gooey consistency
+• 2:1 fluid to oats ratio, which will make the porridge a nice gooey consistency

-• 3:1 fluids to oats ratio (my preference!), which makes it in-between gooey and runny consistency
+• 3:1 fluid to oats ratio (my preference!), which makes it an in-between gooey and runny consistency

-• 4:1 fluids to oats ratio, which will make the porridge a more runny consistency
+• 4:1 fluid to oats ratio, which will make the porridge a more runny consistency

 Cooking instructions

-This is a basic porridge recipe, which you can then add 2-3 toppings of your preference.
-Some options and guidance on serving sizes are below:
+This is a basic porridge recipe, to which you can then add 2-3 toppings of your preference.
+Some options and guidance on serving sizes are provided below:

-1. One medium banana, 1 tablespoon of any nut butter and a sprinkle of some chia seeds
+1. One medium banana, 1 tablespoon of any nut butter, and a sprinkle of chia seeds

 2. 4-5 chopped hazelnuts, 1 tablespoon cocoa nibs, 4-5 chopped dates